ekg/ragc/README.md

 - ✅ Collection metadata (V3 format)

 ### Current Limitations

-- No splitter-based segmentation (treats whole contigs as segments)
+**Compression Efficiency:**
+- Segment grouping and LZ encoding are not yet fully functional
+- Archives are ~30-100% larger than C++ AGC for the same input
+- Single-file input works better than multi-file input currently
+- Working on unifying input handling and fixing group-based compression

+**Other:**
 - No minimizers (future optimization)
-- Single-threaded operation
-- Limited CLI commands (only create/getset implemented)
+- Limited CLI commands (only create/getset/listset implemented)

 ### Format Compatibility
 - Archive version: 3.0 (matches C++ AGC)